Silas McBee Fisher

 Sydney Pittman Moughon

-Sydney married Lucinda Jane KILLINGSWORTH, daughter of John Sweet KILLINGSWORTH and Emmeline ABNEY, on 19 March 1885 in Gregg County, Texas.
+Sydney married Lucinda Jane KILLINGSWORTH, daughter of John Sweet KILLINGSWORTH and Emmeline ABNEY, on 19 March 1885 in Gregg County, Texas.2 He was buried in Gilmer City Cemetery, Gilmer, Upshur County, Texas.

-Sydney Pittman Moughon died in 1901 in Austin, Travis County, Texas.
+Sydney Pittman Moughon died on 25 July 1900 in Austin, Travis County, Texas, at age 69.1

 Lemuel Parham Butt